Enhancing Video-LLM Reasoning via Agent-of-Thoughts Distillation: Experiments

 \textbf{Instruction tuning.} We utilize both multiple-choice and open-ended QA data, along with the generated CoTs, to fine-tune the base video question answering model, as summarised in Table~\ref{tab: cot static.}.
 The resulting distilled model is named \textbf{LLaVA-NeXT-Video-AoTD} (LNV-AoTD for short).
 Additionally, as baseline, we also train another version of the model using only the basic QA data, which we refer to as \textbf{LLaVA-NeXT-Video-Instruct} (LNV-Instruct for short).

 \textbf{Evaluation benchmarks.} We conduct extensive evaluations on Multiple-Choice Video QA (MC-VQA) and Open-Ended Video QA (OE-VQA).
 We report the top-1 accuracy for all MC benchmarks, which means the proportion of the output equal to the answer.
 We report a GPT-assessed Acc. and Score with the help of GPT-3.5-turbo-0613 for all OE benchmarks.
 For each question, GPT delivers a binary decision indicating whether the output is correct or incorrect, along with a similarity score reflecting the degree of alignment between the output and the correct answer.
 The term `Acc.' refers to the percentage of correct outputs, while `Score' represents the average similarity scores.
 For the evaluation on AGQA and ANetQA, due to the large volume of test set, we test on a subset of samples.
 We evenly select the benchmark in-domain and out-of-domain for testing to ensure a comprehensive and reasonable evaluation of the model capability.
+Noted that though VSIBench has both MC and OE questions, it doesn't need GPT for score, so we classify it into MC benchmarks for convenience.
 Detailed statistics for evaluation benchmarks are shown in Table~\ref{tab: dataset static}.